Our Verdict

 Common questions about this comparison

-The ViewSonic LS741HD offers significantly higher brightness at 5000 ANSI lumens, compared to the BenQ TH671ST's 3000 ANSI lumens.
-This makes the ViewSonic better suited for well-lit rooms or larger audiences.
+The ViewSonic LS741HD is significantly brighter with 5000 ANSI lumens, compared to the BenQ TH671ST's 3000 ANSI lumens, making it better for well-lit environments.

 Explore Other Categories